-The average 30-year fixed-refinance rate is 4.31 percent, up 7 basis points since the same time last week.
-A month ago, the average rate on a 30-year fixed refinance was lower, at 3.94 percent.
+The average 30-year fixed-refinance rate is 4.09 percent, up 7 basis points from a week ago.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 4.34 percent.

 15-year fixed refinance

-The 15-year fixed refi average rate is now 3.62 percent, up 6 basis points over the last seven days.
+The average rate for a 15-year fixed refi is 3.49 percent, unchanged over the last seven days.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $723 per $100,000 borrowed.
-The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much more quickly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $714 per $100,000 borrowed.
+Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more quickly.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.56 percent, unchanged since the same time last week.
+The average rate for a 10-year fixed-refinance loan is 3.49 percent, up 1 basis point over the last week.

 Where rates are headed

 To see where Bankrate’s panel of experts expect rates to go from here, check out our Rate Trend Index.